The Making of “Silence” With Virtual Bassist MELLOW

 Effects And Sound-Shaping

 Two times in the song, you hear a distant drum fill.
-I created it by “abusing” a Virtual Drummer PHAT funky fill by adding a resonant lowpass filter and overdrive (NI Driver) and running it into the excellent Valhalla VintageVerb.
+I created it by “abusing” a Virtual Drummer PHAT funky fill.
+First, adding a resonant lowpass filter and overdrive (NI Driver) and then running it into the Valhalla VintageVerb.
 Here’s the setup:

 Also, admittedly, my active mixing skills absolutely don’t live up to my passive know-how.